 Can you deduct vehicle storage from your taxes?

 Vehicle storage for a deployment can be a hassle.
-You have to worry about insurance, where to store it, who to store it with and if someone will be maintaining it, who.
+You have to worry about insurance, where to store it, who to store it with, and if someone will be maintaining it, who.
 What you don’t have to worry about is if you can deduct it from your taxes—at least not after reading this.
 You’re welcome.

 Military Uniforms

 We’ve covered this one already so we won’t elaborate much more.
-But just to reiterate, if you’re active duty, your uniforms are not tax deductible.
+But just to reiterate, if you’re on active duty, your uniforms are not tax deductible.
 This includes civilian clothes you might have to wear as a part of your duties.
 Why can’t you take advantage of this deduction, but Reserve and Guard members can?
 Because you get a clothing allowance paid to you by the government, and the other components don’t.

 Military Haircuts